department-of-veterans-affairs/vets-design-system-documentation/src/_experimental-design/contributing-code.md

 layout: default
 title: Contributing experimental design code
 order: 2
-draft: true
 anchors:
   - anchor: Writing experimental design code
-  - anchor: Code location
-  - anchor: README
-  - anchor: Breaking changes
-  - anchor: CODEOWNERS
-  - anchor: Test coverage
+  - anchor: Sharing experimental design code
   - anchor: Using experimental designs
 ---
 # Contributing experimental design code
-At the heart of the experimental design process is the shared code.
 This document explains the process for contributing code for experimental designs and the reasoning behind that process.

 If you haven't read it already, refer to the [experimental design page](/experimental-design) for more information about the full process.